wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

-1. Resolve the references for `DevCamp.WebApp.Mappers, DevCamp.WebApp.Utils, DevCamp.WebApp.ViewModelsIncidentAPI, IncidentAPI.Models and Newtonsoft.Json`.
+1. Resolve the references for `DevCamp.WebApp.Mappers, DevCamp.WebApp.Utils, DevCamp.WebApp.ViewModels and IncidentAPI, IncidentAPI.Models and Newtonsoft.Json`.

 1. Now let's add code to create an incident.
 We will add a new `Create` method to the `IncidentController` class that will handle the Create HTTP post method.
 Add the following code: